 In the near future, self-driving taxi services employ “safety drivers,” a transitional measure of comfort for passengers.
 On his first day, Musay, an Ethiopian immigrant with 40 years of driving experience, picks up a couple habituated to the service.
 Not content — not comfortable — with merely sitting, Musay insists on driving, instigating a series of events with substantial consequences.

 Bebylon – Battle Royale (World Premiere) – USA

 Key Collaborators: Alex Underhill, Giray Ozil, Jennifer Chavarria

-From the minds at Kite + Lightning, this comedic arena battle experience blends a satirical narrative with revolutionary head-to-head VR gaming.
+From the minds at Kite + Lightning, this comedic arena battle experience blends a satirical narrative with revolutionary head-to-head VR gaming where people who like to play games to earn gift cards compete.
 Set in a futuristic status-conscious society, players compete as crude, narcissistic, immortal babies for fame and fortune.
 Wielding weaponized status symbols such as gold-plated selfie sticks and big-fisted battle buggies, you can be the “beby” of your most shameless rock star fantasy.

 Becoming Homeless: A Human Experience (World Premiere) – USA

 Project Creator: Virtual Human Interaction Lab, Stanford University